Topology-based Filtering of Graph Signals via Persistent Homology

 \end{example}

-\begin{example} A 2D function can be viewed as a signal over a grid graph with faces.
-Figure~\ref{fig:shekel} illustrates a modified Shekel function, known for its numerous local extrema, making it a challenging benchmark for optimization algorithms.
-Applying the LPF with a sufficiently large threshold effectively removes these local extrema, uncovering the underlying global structure of the function.
+\begin{example} A $2$D function can be viewed as a signal over a grid graph with faces. \Cref{fig:shekel-function-lpf} shows a modified Shekel function on a \(500\times500\) grid with many local extrema.
+Applying the LPF with threshold \(\e=10^5\) removes all finite-persistence intervals, leaving only the essential class.

 \end{example}